programmingkitten/softuni-web-exam-uploadpls/README.md

 - subscriptions (takes care of subscription creations, ordering, editing)
 - administrate app (takes care of the custom administrate page of PyLa)
 - web (takes care of the part of the website that doesn't require a logged user)
+- chat (a chat made with django REST)